Stress in ordered systems: Ginzburg-Landau type density field theory: Application to phase-field crystal models

 where $\psi^{eq}(\vec r)$ is the unstrained equilibrium crystal configuration and $\vec u$ is an arbitrary macroscopic displacement field.
 We employ the method developed in the previous sections to find explicit forms of the stress tensors in terms of $ \psi$.
 Then, for each PFC model, we expand the ground state in an appropriate number of reciprocal lattice modes to obtain expressions for the elastic constants in terms of the reciprocal mode amplitudes by use of tetradic product sums.
 For the established free energy functionals, we find the elastic constants in agreement with previous works.
 From the expressions of the elastic constants, we find that there are particular model parameters for which all the PFC models exhibit isotropic elasticity except for the 3D bcc model which always exhibits anisotropic elastic behavior.
 The results are summarized in Table \ref{tab:elasticity_summary}.

-We then prepare a $60\times60$ ($\times 5$) unit cells periodic lattice for the 2D (3D) PFC models and numerically subject them to two types of distortions to answer the following questions: \begin{enumerate} \item Whether $h_{ij}$ does in fact measure the energetic response for a deformation at constant macroscopic density, as suggested by Eq. (\ref{eq:hij_as_derivative_of_strain}). \item How large is the regime of linear elasticity under this type of deformation. \end{enumerate} The results are shown in Fig. \ref{fig:energy_and_stress_of_bulk_and_shear_displacement} and demonstrate that the answer to the first point is in the affirmative, since the energetic response, calculated by directly integrating the free energy, is predicted by linear elasticity for small strains.
+We then prepare a $60\times60$ ($\times 5$) unit cells periodic lattice for the 2D (3D) PFC models and numerically subject them to two types of distortions and calculate the elastic response and stress given by $h_{ij}$.
+The results are shown in Fig. \ref{fig:energy_and_stress_of_bulk_and_shear_displacement} and demonstrate that $h_{ij}$ measures the energetic response for a deformation at constant macroscopic density, as suggested by Eq. (\ref{eq:hij_as_derivative_of_strain}).

-To the second point, we see from Figs. \ref{fig:energy_and_stress_of_bulk_and_shear_displacement}(c-d) that the extent of the regime of linear elasticity is highly dependent on the crystal symmetry for the PFC models considered here.
-We go through the method in detail for the 2D models and only briefly present the relevant equations for the 3D models.